andremillet/charcot-dsl/README.md

 ## FHIR Compatibility

-The Medical DSL saves encounter data in FHIR-compatible JSON format.
+The Charcot DSL saves encounter data in FHIR-compatible JSON format.
 Each encounter is serialized as a FHIR Encounter resource with appropriate sections, diagnoses, and clinical actions.

 Encounter files are saved with a `.med` extension in the current directory and follow FHIR R4 specifications.